COVID-19 Prevention and Shipping Policy

 USPS is expecting delays due to the global pandemic.
 Please click HERE for details.

-Because we are a small team, we require 10-12 business days to process and fulfill orders, regardless of what shipping method is selected.
+We require 5-7 business days to process and fulfill orders, regardless of what shipping method is selected.
 Thank you so much for your understanding.
+All orders are shipped on Mondays and Wednesdays.

 Responsibilities of The Carla Sue Team